synheart-ai/synheart-wear-swift/README.md

 Task {
     do {
-        // Automatically merges data from HealthKit + WHOOP (if connected) let metrics = try await synheartWear.readMetrics()
+        // Automatically merges data from HealthKit + WHOOP (if connected)
+        // Only returns data that is fresh (within 24 hours) and valid let metrics = try await synheartWear.readMetrics()

         print("Heart Rate: \(metrics.getMetric(.hr) ??
 0) bpm")